Do you make your children share when they fight, or because you think it’s polite? Head’s up: See why kids shouldn’t be forced to share.

 Instead of forcing them to share, encourage turn-taking so each child can learn to cooperate and share fairly.
 Let them determine the best ways to both play.
 Phrase sharing as a positive, not a dreaded punishment.

 And if all else fails, honor your child’s intentions—he truly isn’t any worse off because he’s still too focused to share.

 That day at the park, my toddler learned how to take turns passing a shovel back and forth with another child.
 He wouldn’t have learned how to take turns—much less build the cool mountain of sand they made—if I had simply forced him to share.

 - 7 Ways to Teach Your Toddler to Share

 - 9 Playground Rules You and Your Kids Should Remember

 - How to Help Your Social Child Handle Peer Rejection

 - Why You Shouldn’t Solve Your Child’s Social Conflicts

 - What to Do When Your Child Refuses to Apologize

-Want to learn more about how to help your kids learn how to resolve social conflict (plus other parenting tips you can apply right away)?
-Join my newsletter and download the bonus chapter of Parenting with Purpose at no cost to you:
+Don’t forget: Join my newsletter and grab the bonus chapter of Parenting with Purpose at no cost to you: